nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 image = ""
 slug = "front-yard-xeriscape"
 tags = []
-title = "Our Front Yard Overhaul"
+title = "Our Front Yard Xeriscape Overhaul"

 +++
 The previous owners of our house took meticulous care of the lawn.